Mike11199/.NET-typescript-rock-climbing-and-ski-shop/README.md

 - Used the Cloudinary service to allow an Admin to upload and delete images of a product.
 - Used Redux to manage global state as opposed to context in past projects.
 - Created various database relationships between collections in MongoDB using embedded documents (storing object IDs in other documents).
-  - For example, the orders collection has the ObjectID of the user who placed the order and ObjectID of each product in the order.

 <br/>